USEPA/e-manifest/docs/src/Services/Manifest/validation.md

 The following validations are performed on the manifest fields:

-## Section Validations

-### Generator information validation for the Image submission type manifests
+## Generator information validation for the Image submission type manifests

 The manifest fee will be determined based on the Generator signature date (if provided).